 This is the best history lesson you will ever have, and with rotating castles, jousting knights and burning Viking longships on display, your attention won’t be allowed to wander as the visual effects lead you through the centuries, and almost overwhelm you.

 The extraordinary series of shows and historic re-enactments can easily fill more than one day, but there is an on-site hotel accommodation if you want to linger longer.
-In the COVID-19 era, audience capacities have been reduced along with other comprehensive safety measures.
 Use the English-language website as a planning tool: planning and advance booking are strongly recommended, especially if you want to take in the Cinéscénie evening show, a son et lumière extravaganza with over 2,000 costumed actors and volunteers taking part.

 Behind the narrow coastal strip of the southern Vendée, 50,000 hectares of territory has been reclaimed from the sea, which has always been a menacing threat to a land both flat and fragile.
 Now known as the ‘dry marshes,’ this section of the Marais Poitevin Natural Park soon gives way as you continue inland, yielding to another part, both wetter and more scenic.
 This canal-ridden beauty is the Venise Verte (‘Green Venice’) and is largely responsible for drawing in the many visitors who each year frequent France’s second-largest humid zone.

 Outside of August, you will avoid the crowds, and you can choose between cycling or taking a boat on one of the many leafy and scenic waterways.
 The draining of the area was the work of 12th-century monks, but there are still 8,000km of canals criss-crossing the marshy terrain.
 Among the picturesque villages, Maillé, Maillezais and Damvix are places to hire a boat, between April and October.